yugabyte/yugabyte-db/docs/content/v2.20/reference/configuration/yb-tserver.md

 ##### default_transaction_read_only

 Turn this setting `ON/TRUE/1` to make all the transactions in the current session read-only.
-This is helpful when you want to run reports or set up [follower reads](../../../explore/going-beyond-sql/follower-reads-ysql/#read-only-transaction).
+This is helpful when you want to run reports or set up [Follower reads](../../../explore/ysql-language-features/going-beyond-sql/follower-reads-ysql/).

 Default: false